mi3nts/iotSystemsGuide/dcMqttPipelineEx02.md

 ## Step 6: Verify Node Data

 Finally, rerun the `bme280Reader.py` script on your test node and confirm that data from the new node name is appearing in InfluxDB.

+In the next section, Registering New Sensors, we’ll learn how to add brand-new sensors to the data pipeline.